Powering Energy and Utilities Now and in the Future

 The fundamental technology problems that can improve the performance of the organization as a whole include:

-- Search – the inability to identify and retrieve content, based on precise relevance and provide a single integrated view of content regardless of where it resides, reducing the costs associated with eDiscovery and litigation support
+- Search, eDiscovery, and FOIA – the inability to identify and retrieve content, based on precise relevance and provide a single integrated view of content regardless of where it resides, reducing the costs associated with eDiscovery and litigation support

 - Records Management – the inability to accommodate the human factor, typically responsible for tagging and processing documents of record